-For Foundation Stage 2 and Key Stage 1 (Year 1 and 2), doors open at between 8:35am and 8:40am and registration is between 8:40am - 8:45am.
-A morning task is available for all children to complete upon entry to school.
+For Foundation Stage 2 and Key Stage 1 (Year 1 and 2), doors open at 8:45am and registration is at 8:55am.
+A morning task is available for all children and parents are welcome to come in and support their children with this in FS1 to Y3 (Y2 and Y3 - during the Autumn term, FS and Y1 - all year).

-Lessons begin between 8:45am and 8:50am and finish for lunch at 11:45am.
+Lessons begin at 9:00am and finish for lunch at 11:45am.
 During the morning, there is a scheduled break of 15 minutes for Years 1 and 2.
 Foundation Stage children have access to their outdoor space at various times during the day but due to the nature of their curriculum, do not have scheduled 'break' as such.
-Afternoon lessons resume after lunch until the school day finishes between 3:10pm and 3:15pm.
+Afternoon lessons resume at 12:40pm and the school day finishes at 3:00pm.
 Teachers in Years 1 and 2 may decide to take an afternoon break when and if appropriate on the day.